Chapter 2 – Graduation

 “A magus is to be respected under any circumstances.
 It doesn't matter what race he is.
 What his background is or what he did in the past.
 Even criminals would be pardoned by the Crown if they swore fealty.
 Of course, that has its limits too, but it shows how the world values capable magi.
 A powerful magus can always make things work out in their favor.
 Especially in recent times, Ethena is desperately trying to increase its military might.
 After all, depending on the magus, their prowess could equal dozens, hundreds and even thousands of men, if not more.”

-As always Michael paid rapid attention, especially when Mother Catherine talked about Magecraft.
+As always Michael paid rapt attention, especially when Mother Catherine talked about Magecraft.
 This wonderful subject filled him with boundless excitement and daydreams about the possibilities of Magic.
 Unfortunately...

 Astute as she was, Mother Catherine realized that Michael had recently gotten easily depressed if she mentioned the topic of Magecraft - even if he didn't let it show on the surface.
 Therefore, she quickly changed the subject, and for the first time during their lessons, she became very serious and stern.